mongodb/specifications/source/crud/crud.rst

   }

   class UpdateOptions

     /**
+     * If true, allows the write to opt-out of document level validation.
+     *
+     * On servers >= 3.2, the default is to not send a value. no
+     * "bypassDocumentValidation" option is sent with the "insert" command.
+     *
+     * On servers < 3.2, this option is ignored.
+     */
+    bypassDocumentValidation: Optional<Boolean>;

+    /**
      * When true, creates a new document if no document matches the query.
 The default is false.